-Summary: Physical Medicine & Rehabilitation Expert Witness testimony excluded despite defendant’s argument that he was not qualified to offer testimony
+Summary: Physical Medicine & Rehabilitation Expert Witness testimony excluded as the expert did not have experience regarding plaintiff’s alleged injuries.

 Facts: This case (Bermudez v.
 City of New York – United States District Court – Eastern District of New York – December 21st, 2018) involves the alleged excessive use of force related to the arrest of the plaintiff.
 The plaintiff has hired Dr. Ali Guy, M.D.
 (Physical Medicine & Rehabilitation Expert Witness) to provide testimony.
 The defendant has filed a motion to exclude the expert witness testimony of Dr. Guy.